christwinn/woocommerce-api-client-java/README.md

                  you should loop the lists to check that each record actually succeeded and the API did not reject that request.

         Note: WooCommerce limits you to 100 objects per batch, having run experiments this is a very hopeful limit.
-                You will experience PHP running out of memory and an error 500 being returned, use smaller batch sizes.
+            You could experience PHP running out of memory, isSuccess() will be false and an error message 500 will be returned in the .getError().getMessage(), try smaller batch sizes.

     result.getLinks() ->
         HAL - Hypertext Application Language